 The School of Architecture

-The School of Architecture, Princeton’s center of teaching and research in architectural design, history and theory, provides students with a course of study that reflects contemporary and emerging issues in architecture.
+The School of Architecture, Princeton’s center of teaching and research in architectural design, urbanism, history and theory, and architectural technologies, provides students with a course of study that reflects on contemporary and emerging issues in architecture.
 Its roots reach back to 1832, when Professor Joseph Henry, an amateur architect and scientist, taught a course on the history of architecture.
-The School of Architecture was opened in 1919; its official opening was delayed due to World War I.
+The School of Architecture opened in 1919.

-The four-year doctoral program focuses on the history, theory and criticism of architecture, urbanism, landscape and building technology.
-The approach is interdisciplinary, covering a broad range of research interests from an architectural perspective.
+The five-year doctoral programs have a double focus: the history and theory of architecture and architectural technologies.
+The approach of both programs is interdisciplinary, covering a broad range of research interests.
 Working closely with the faculty of the school and allied departments in the University, students build individual programs of study involving at least two years of coursework, general examinations and a dissertation.